Executive Director, KIPP Indy Public Schools

 School Leader, KIPP Indy College Prep Middle

-Nick currently serves as the school leader at KIPP Indy College Prep Middle where he leads the instructional and cultural vision for the school.
-After graduating from Butler University with a bachelor’s in organizational communication, Nick joined the KIPP Indy team through Teach For America and taught 8th grade math while leading the 8th grade team as the grade-level chair.
+Casey currently serves as the school leader at KIPP Indy College Prep Middle where she leads the instructional and cultural vision for the school.
+After graduating from Purdue University with a bachelor’s in chemisty, Casey began her career at DOW Chemical Company before joining the Indianapolis Teaching Fellows program.
 Prior to stepping into the school leader role, Casey taught literacy at KIPP Indy College Prep Middle for four years and served as the assistant school leader for two years.
-In addition to his bachelor’s degree, Nick holds a master’s degree in teaching from Marian University, and is currently finishing his master’s in public and social policy from the University of Pennsylvania.
+In addition to her bachelor’s degree, Casey holds a master’s degree in teaching from Marian University as well as a master’s in public and social policy from the University of Pennsylvania.

 School Leader, KIPP Indy Legacy High

-Ellen is the founding school leader at KIPP Indy Unite Elementary.
-Prior to the school opening in the fall of 2014, Ellen spent a year learning best practices from schools all over the country and designing the school through the prestigious Fisher Fellowship and the Innovation Schools Fellowship through The Mind Trust.
+David is the founding school leader at KIPP Indy Legacy High.
+In preparation for the school opening in the fall of 2019, David has spent the last year learning best practices from schools all over the country and designing the school through the prestigious Fisher Fellowship and the Innovation Schools Fellowship through The Mind Trust.
 David began his teaching career with Teach For America in Houston Texas and was most recently an Assistant School Leader at Moving Everest Charter Schools in Chicago.
-David holds a bachelor’s degree from University of Miami and a master’s degree in youth and young adult ministry from Andrews University, and a master’s in educational leadership from Columbia University.
-As school leader, Ellen leads the instructional and cultural vision for our youngest KIPP students on their path to and through college.
+David holds a bachelor’s degree from Texas Christian University in political science and journalism, a master’s degree in youth and young adult ministry from Andrews University, and a master’s in educational leadership from Columbia University.
+As school leader, David leads the creation of the instructional and cultural vision for our first high school in Indianapolis.